2020PB/police-brutality/reports/New York.md

 Two women with bikes are being questioned by officers.
 One woman is cuffed and arrested.
 A man, later revealed in the tweet to be an ACLU employee, asks the officers what they are doing and what the woman did, while filming.
 Multiple officers move him back; a strike is heard as well as the man choking.
 The man states "What was that?
 You hit me in the fucking neck" multiple times.
 Location: Brooklyn.

-tags: arrest, strike, choke, neck, baton, protestor
+tags: arrest, strike, choke, baton, protestor

 id: ny-newyorkcity-24